AcceptEmail/Examples/index.md

 <a id="migration-v1-to-v2"></a>
 ## Migration from v1 to v2

-The main difference between v1 and v2 of our REST API are that you can now opt for synchronous sending instead of asynchronous sending, and additional data is now set using a standard JSON object instead of through key-value pairs.
+The main difference between v1 and v2 of our REST API are that you can now opt for [synchronous sending instead of asynchronous sending](#synchronous-vs-asynchronous), and additional data is now set as [RecordData using a standard JSON object instead of as EmailData using key-value pairs](#emaildata-to-recorddata).

+<a id="synchronous-vs-asynchronous"></a>
 ### Synchronous vs Asynchronous

 #### bulk sending